How to get set for interest rate rises

 If you're already on a tight budget, look at where you can save money now before interest rate rises begin to bite.
 Do you really need satellite TV?
 Is your golf club or gym membership an essential?
 Consider getting advice from a money information or debt advice agency.
 They might be able help.
 Don't wait until you're in difficulties before doing something.

-Have a conversation with your lender
+Have a conversation with a mortgage adviser

 Don't be afraid to switch